2016 Rafael Nadal tennis season: French Open

 Nadal gained a top 4 seeding for his French Open campaign after Federer withdrew with a back injury which guaranteed he won't be meeting Djokovic until the semifinals.
-Nadal defeated Sam Groth in the first round 6-1 6-1 6-1.
+Nadal defeated Sam Groth in the first round 6-1 6-1 6–1.
 In the second round, Nadal defeated Facundo Bagnis.
 However, Nadal was forced to withdraw a day before his 3rd round match due to a wrist injury.

 US Open Series

 Rio Olympics

-Having not played since May 28, Nadal took part in his first competitive match in the Rio Olympic games.
+Having not played since May 28, Nadal took part in his first competitive match in the Rio Olympic Games.
 Nadal Faced Argentina's Federico Delbonis.
 Nadal was in no mood to mess around as he put in an excellent performance, winning 6–2 6–1.
 In the next round, he faced Andreas Seppi, but beat him in straight sets.
-Nadal faced Gilles Simon from France, and despite hitting 28 unforced errors in the first set, Nadal came through 7-6 6-3.
+Nadal faced Gilles Simon from France, and despite hitting 28 unforced errors in the first set, Nadal came through 7–6 6–3.
 Nadal then faced home favourite and fellow lefty Thomaz Bellucci.
 Nadal came through in 3 tough sets.
 He then faced a resurgent Juan Martín del Potro, the pair last met three years ago.
 Despite Nadal winning the first set, del Potro fought back to claim victory in an epic olympic semi-final.
 After the loss to del Potro, Rafa faced Kei Nishikori in the bronze medal match.
 A visibly exhausted Nadal lost the first set 6–2.
 He was then 5–2 down in the second, but Nishikori nerves were visible, Nadal levelling 7–6.
 But in the end, Nishikori was too good, prevailing 6–3 in the third.

-Nadal saw more success in the doubles tournament playing alongside Marc Lopez, winning the gold medal.
+Nadal saw more success in the doubles tournament playing alongside Marc López, winning the gold medal.
 Nadal was also set to play in the mixed doubles alongside Garbiñe Muguruza, but withdrew without playing a match, saying the medical staff advised that three tournaments could aggravate his wrist's recovery.

 Cincinnati Masters

-Nadal was defeated in the third round by Borna Coric 6-1, 6-3.
+Nadal was defeated in the third round by Borna Ćorić 6–1, 6–3.